prasku5/AWS_E2E_Batch_Pipeline_Reddit/README.md

   - Use Redshift query editor’s charting tools to create visualizations.
 - **Data Analysis**:
   - Perform analysis and create various charts based on the data.

+Credits to Yusuf Ganiyu( https://github.com/airscholar ) for his contribution to make this project possible.